Skip to main content

 Adding credentials

-Login to the dashboard and navigate to the integrations page, find the S3 destination and click configure.
+Login to the dashboard and navigate to the integrations page, find the AWS S3 destination and click Connect.

-Enter your access key id and secret key as shown below.
-You can add different AWS keys for each Shotstack environment; sandbox and v1 (production).
+Enter your access key id and secret access key, then click Save Integration.
+You can add different AWS keys for each Shotstack environment; sandbox and v1 (production), using the environment selector.

 Integration